stellHex/stape/README.md

 ### Type Classifications

-Operations fail silently if they get a cell which does not conform to its expected type.
+Operations fail silently if they get a cell which does not conform to its expected type, unless it's type specification is marked with a *.

 Name | Description
 --- | ---